MileHacker Logo

 Environmental Issues

 • Oil pollution and deforestation pose significant challenges.
-Conservation efforts, often led by NGOs, generally do not face tourists directly from Port Harcourt.
+Conservation efforts, often guided by NGOs, generally do not face tourists directly from The port Harcourt.

 • Waste management is a major challenge.
 The city experiences inadequate collection and recycling infrastructure, and littering is common.
 Recycling options for tourists are limited.
 Minimize waste generation.